comp-strat/scraping_server/README.md

 #### 2C.
 Set up user authorization with Google Sign-In
 Replace the Client ID in [`client/src/server-config.js`](https://github.com/URAP-charter/scraping_server/blob/97c303d4f6455a51efe83f16c8d5a8daec272941/client/src/server-config.js#L5) and [`client/src/settings.py`](https://github.com/URAP-charter/scraping_server/blob/97c303d4f6455a51efe83f16c8d5a8daec272941/crawler/crawler/settings.py#L150) with your own ([how to create authorization credentials](https://developers.google.com/identity/sign-in/web/sign-in#create_authorization_credentials)).
 You can enable crawling requests from your IP addresses (if not `localhost`) as "Authorized Javascript Origins" with your Client ID on [the Google Console Credentials page](https://console.developers.google.com/apis/credentials).
 The current repo uses the Client ID created by [Jaren Haber, PhD](https://www.jarenhaber.com/), which will work for the purposes of testing and developing the crawling server.

+In addition, you must replace the placeholder "clientID" in line 3 of the .env file contained in the main repository with your own Google OAuth Client ID.

 ### 3. Run server
 Create three terminal screens: one for Redis, one for Flask, one for React.
 From each window: